 Open from Friday to Sunday, the outdoor Cicada Market is a lovely place to visit with good food, a pleasant atmosphere and local artisans selling their wares.
 Modern air-conditioned malls can be found at Market Village and Bluport, both on the main Phetkasem Road in Hua Hin.
 Another modern shopping experience, but with an old-fashioned feel, can be found at Plearn Wan Vintage Village.

-Wine lovers should definitely make the short trip out to Monsoon Valley Vineyards (previously known as Hua Hin Hills Vineyard).
-The quality of Thai wines often surprises tourists and with a scenic setting and an excellent restaurant, this is one of the hidden gems of Hua Hin.
-If you are serious about your food, take a food tour with Feast Thailand.
-Better still, enhance your inner Masterchef under the expert guidance of the chefs at Anantara.
+Wine lovers should make the short trip out to Monsoon Valley Vineyards.
+The quality of Thai wines often surprises tourists and with a scenic setting and an excellent restaurant, this is a lovely venue to visit.
+If you are serious about your food, take a food tour with Feast Thailand or enhance your inner Masterchef under the expert guidance of the chefs at Anantara.
 The Spice Spoons Cooking School includes a visit to a local market to source the ingredients for your culinary masterpiece.

 Travel and local tips